prabhatkgupta/Sentiment-Analysis-of-Code-Mixed-Text/README.md

     8. translated_data.txt        -->   This file contains the Translated words generated using Google Translation API.

     9. testing.py                 -->   This python file contains the code for visualizing model, data and also test the model over actual testing data.

+    10. raw_data.txt              -->   This file contains the raw and untranslated Hinglish data on which the performance analysis is based on.